Coraggio Italia: History

-In the 2021 Calabrian regional election the party obtained 5.7% of the vote and 2 regional councillors.
+In the 2021 Calabrian regional election, the party obtained 5.7% of the vote and two regional councillors.

 In less than a year, CI, which had failed to attract substantial support countrywide, according to opinion polls, experienced an internal crisis.
 On one side Toti launched the project of a new political party named Italy in the Centre (IaC), on the other side Brugnaro rejected establishment politics and wanted to continue to be part of the centre-right coalition.
 In February 2022 CI's sub-group within the Mixed Group, previously named "IDeA–Cambiamo!–Europeanists", was re-named "Italy in the Centre".
 In March, a federation between Coraggio Italia and Italy of the Centre was announced, stating that they would have different organisations and parliamentary groupings.

-In the 2022 local elections CI and IaC ran separately in most places.
+In the 2022 local elections, CI and IaC ran separately in most places.
 CI obtained relevant results only in Veneto, Brugnaro's home-region, most notably 5.2% in Verona and 4.4% in Padua, while IaC won 9.2% in Genoa, 8.5% in La Spezia, 3.7% in Rieti, 5.2% in L'Aquila and 4.3% in Catanzaro.

-In late June 2022 CI and IaC formally split both in the Chamber of Deputies and the Senate.
-The joint parliamentary group in the Chamber was dissolved, while six other deputies, including vice president Marin, left the party, founding a new party called Vinciamo Italia, and CI was left with 7 deputies (led by Emilio Carelli) and 2 senators (Andrea Causin and Marinella Pacifico).
+In late June 2022, CI and IaC formally split both in the Chamber of Deputies and the Senate.
+The joint parliamentary group in the Chamber was dissolved, while six other deputies, including vice president Marin, left the party, founding a new party called Vinciamo Italia, and CI was left with seven deputies (led by Emilio Carelli) and two senators (Andrea Causin and Marinella Pacifico).

-In July 2022 a new sub-group named after CI was formed within the Mixed Group of the Chamber of Deputies.
+In July 2022, a new sub-group named after CI was formed within the Mixed Group of the Chamber of Deputies.
 The group was led by Fabio Berardini and included 10 deputies: 8 members of CI (not including Carelli) and two representatives of the Associative Movement of Italians Abroad (MAIE).
 Contextually, in the Senate, a new sub-group composed of three senators, including two senators of CI and one of the MAIE, was formed.

 In the run-up of the 2022 general election CI first formed a joint list with Union of the Centre (UdC), then it was a founding member of Us Moderates (NM), a broader joint list within the centre-right coalition, along with the UdC, IaC and Us with Italy (NcI).

+In June 2023, Brugnaro announced that CI was no longer part of NM.

+In the 2024 European Parliament election, CI will support FI.